manasa-arun/python/content/en/Tips/as-keyword-in-python.md

 ---
 title: "Python 'as' keyword usage,examples"
-description: " The 'as' keyword is one of the keyword out of thirty-five keywords in python"
+description: "The 'as' keyword is one of the keyword out of thirty-five keywords in python"
 date: "2022-09-20T12:10:05+09:00"
 draft: false
 link: "'as' keyword"